MRtrix3/mrtrix3/docs/reference/commands/mrregister.rst

 -  **-type choice** the registration type.
 Valid choices are: rigid, affine, nonlinear, rigid_affine, rigid_nonlinear, affine_nonlinear, rigid_affine_nonlinear (Default: affine_nonlinear)

 -  **-transformed image**  *(multiple uses permitted)* image1 after registration transformed and regridded to the space of image2.
-Note that -transformed needs to be repeated for each contrast if multi-constrast registration is used.
+Note that -transformed needs to be repeated for each contrast if multi-contrast registration is used.

 -  **-transformed_midway image1_transformed image2_transformed**  *(multiple uses permitted)* image1 and image2 after registration transformed and regridded to the midway space.
-Note that -transformed_midway needs to be repeated for each contrast if multi-constrast registration is used.
+Note that -transformed_midway needs to be repeated for each contrast if multi-contrast registration is used.

 -  **-mask1 filename** a mask to define the region of image1 to use for optimisation.